skip navigation

 I have seen them recently.
 Use recently in place of lately in a statement.

-I haven't seen them lately.
-Use lately in a negative sentence.
+Have you seen them lately? / I haven't seen them lately.
+(OK in questions or negative context)

 Lately, he has been arriving late to work. lately (adv.) – recently